22 Tips to Optimize Your Kindle Reading Experience

 Protect Your Device Privacy With A Passcode

 If you don’t want anyone to look for your books or if you have annoying siblings around the house.
-You might want to use a password.
-To set a passcode on your Kindle, go to Settings→ Device Options→Device Passcode.
-Enter the passcode you want to use, then confirm it.
+You might want to use a PIN.
+To set a PIN on your Kindle, go to All Settings/Settings→ Device Options→Privacy and security→Device PIN.
+Enter the PIN you want to use, then confirm it.
 And now, when you turn the Kindle back on, it’ll ask you for a passcode.

 Just hit the top right and bottom left corners of your Kindle screen to take a screenshot.
 If the screen flashes and this tells you that a screenshot has been taken.
 To access your screenshots, plug your Kindle into your computer, select the Kindle storage device that appears, and all your screenshots will be stored there.